bmichotte/ProMotion-XLForm/README.md

 ### Getting values

 You can get the values of your form with `values`.
+You can call `dismiss_keyboard` before before calling `values` to ensure you capture the input from the currently focused form element.
 You can also get validation errors with `validation_errors` and check if the form is valid with `valid?`.
 You can also get a specific value with `value_for_cell(:my_cell)`.

 ### Events